mzubal/kotlin-jib-example/README.md

 In order to complete the steps below you will need:
 * Java 8 or higher
 * Docker installed locally (Linux, Docker for Mac or Docker for Windows)
-    * I have used Docker version 18.06 and the commands inspecting the docker layers might not work in other major versions of Docker
+    * _I have used Docker version 18.06 - the commands inspecting the docker layers might not work in other major versions of Docker_

 # Project setup
 This sample project has been created using [start.spring.io](http://start.spring.io/) so it is based on spring-boot.
-To make things a bit more fancy I have created it using Gradle as the build and Kotlin as the language, but the principles will stay the same for other build tools (Maven) or JVM languages (Java, Groovy, Scala, etc.).
+To make things a bit more fancy I have created it using Gradle as the build tool and Kotlin as the language, but the principles will stay the same for other build tools (Maven) or JVM languages (Java, Groovy, Scala, etc.).

 ![spring-boot](./docs/spring-boot.png)